nickbryan/httputil/README.md

 ### Handler Interfaces
 The package provides a consistent interface for handlers while supporting multiple styles (standard http.Handler, functional handlers, and JSON-specific handlers).

+### Type Safety with Generics
+The package uses Go generics to provide type-safe request handling, ensuring that request data and parameters are properly typed.

+### Graceful Shutdown
+The server implementation includes graceful shutdown handling, ensuring that in-flight requests are completed before the server stops.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.